-If you find that this new music, proceed with a full understanding that any new dance worth doing will take effort.
+If you find that your new music, proceed with a full understanding that any new dance worth doing will take effort.
 It will be fun, exhilarating, and take years off you, but it will be demanding too.

-Nothing about the process of learning to dance to a new beat is easy.
+Nothing about the process of learning to dance well to a new beat is easy.
 You just have to decide how much you still want to dance.

 Hola, I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, including "If Only I Had a Place" a guide to renting in style for less.